edarioq/exercises/README.md

 Data Structures and Algorithms to practice my skills.

-# To Run an Exercise
+# To run an exercise

 `npm start <directory>`